powergun/hsFP/monad/README.md

 a user-submitted form may contain any number of errors; the system should collect all the errors and report them

+## Test Monad Law using QuickCheck (following applicative)

+inspired by First Principles. see also applicative/test/DemoQuickCheckApplicativeLaw.hs

+see: test/DemoQuickCheckMonadLaw.hs

+the take-home notes are:

+- how to define Arbitrary instance for my custom types (Validation and DD)
+- ditto for EqProp instance
+- how to use `quickBatch` (use the bottom value hack to express the types)
+- learn to use QuickCheck generator, such as `choose` and `oneof`

 ## RE-rediscover Monad: Monad as taught in The First Principles